 - Remediation: the process of returning to business as usual.

-- Review: the processes for assessing procedural and policy implications, gathering metrics and identifying what lessons need to be learned.
+- Lessons learned: the processes for assessing procedural and policy implications, gathering metrics, meeting reporting and compliance requirements and identifying what lessons need to be learned.

 The success of your incident response plan hinges on how well your staff execute it.
 This includes not only the people responsible for creating and executing the plan but everyone in your organisation.

 After all, their work may be disrupted when the plan takes effect, so you need to make sure they’re prepared.
 That means making them aware of the plan, explaining why it’s in place and providing the necessary training that allows them to follow it.

 Cliff Martin explains: “Staff should be aware what to look for and if they do suspect an incident that they know who to contact.